virgili0/Virgilio/serving/purgatorio/select-and-train-machine-learning-models/deep-learning-theory/deep-learning-theory.md

 [This](http://introtodeeplearning.com/) is an alternative course from MIT, it has slightly different contents.

-Of course you should consider [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) from the same course of the [Machine Learning Theory](https://github.com/virgili0/Virgilio/blob/master/serving/purgatorio/select-and-train-machine-learning-models/machine-learning/machine-learning.md) Guide.
+Of course, you should consider [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning) from the same course of the [Machine Learning Theory](https://github.com/virgili0/Virgilio/blob/master/serving/purgatorio/select-and-train-machine-learning-models/machine-learning/machine-learning.md) Guide.

-It's worth watching all them to compare and have a different point of view on the things you are learning, besides listening to some of the best professors of the world exploring each topic.
+It's worth watching all of them, to compare and have a different point of view on the things you are learning, besides listening to some of the best professors of the world exploring each topic.

 Once you're done, you should have a complete panoramic view of Deep Learning, even if some concepts or passages are not clear, so it's time to dive deep into each Neural Network type to understand them fully.
-Without diving deep in them you won't be able to use them in an useful way, because as you've already seen they have a lot of parameters and tricky configurations to consider.
+Without diving deep in them you won't be able to use them in a useful way, because as you've already seen they have a lot of parameters and tricky configurations to consider.

 This is the [**Deep Learning Book**](https://www.deeplearningbook.org/) we refer to in each of the next sections.

 ## Feedforward Neural Networks

 The basic kind of Neural Network.
-Best suited for classification and regression tasks where the input is a a tabular dataset, or very simple images or text.
+Best suited for classification and regression tasks where the input is a tabular dataset, or very simple images or text.

 _First look (in order):_
 - [3Blue1Brown awesome intro](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi).